Lost children of Francoism: Repatriation of children

-During the war, many parents sent their children to foreign countries, including Britain, France, Russia, out of concern.
+During the war, many parents sent their children to foreign countries, including Britain, France and Russia, out of concern.
 Franco, after winning the war, declared that those children needed to return to Spain, with or without parental permission.
 The regime turned the repatriation of the minors into a large propaganda operation.
 A 1940 law stated that the legal authority of children in facilities belonging to the human rights' group Auxilio Social ("Social Aid") would automatically be transferred to the state.
 That created a risk that parents would forever lose their children if they sent them to foreign countries.